troch/react-zap/README.md

 # react-zap

-Zap props from a component to another, using React new context API and higher-order components (HoCs).
+:zap: Zap props from a component to another, using React new context API and higher-order components (HoCs) :zap:.

 ## Why?